-The challenge of identifying values is that patients are likely to notice how far they are from actually living those values.
-The practitioner can then show how positive behavior changes can lead patients to better live their values.
-Following their values helps patients adhere to the behavioral changes that will improve their life.
+A potential challenge in identifying values is that patients are likely to perceive how “far” they are from actually embodying them.
+In this case, the practitioner can show how positive behavior changes can lead patients to better live their values.

-Committed Action is the final step of ACT, where patients commit to changing their behavior and taking actions that are related to their values, in spite of their pain.
+Committed Action is the final step of ACT, where patients commit to changing their behavior and taking actions that support their values, in spite of their pain.
 At this stage, patients begin to develop goals that align with their values.
-For example, if the “friend” domain was extremely important to one patient, she may choose to engage in more social activities.
-If the “growth and learning” domain was important to another patient, he may set a goal of taking guitar lessons once a week.
+For example, if the “friend” domain is extremely important to one patient, she may choose to engage in more social activities.
+If the “growth and learning” domain is important to another patient, he may set a goal of taking guitar lessons once a week.

-When psychological barriers crop up, it’s important for patients to utilize some of the other ACT steps, such as Cognitive Defusion, Present Moment Awareness, and Self as Context in order to remember that they are not their thoughts and feelings and to remain focused on the present and not project fears into the future.
-Have patients identify when barriers do arise in order to help them see what actions they can take to move beyond those barriers.
+When psychological barriers crop up, it is important for patients to utilize some of the other ACT steps, such as Cognitive Defusion, Present Moment Awareness, and Self as Context in order to remember that they are not their thoughts and feelings.
+Have patients identify the barriers that do arise in order to help them see what actions they can take to move beyond them.

 ACT for Pain Research

 Meta-analyses of ACT for chronic pain show improvements in depression, anxiety, pain intensity, physical functioning and quality of life (6,7).
-Acceptance and commitment therapy for chronic pain is spreading through the mental health and pain psychology fields like wildfire and fast becoming the crowd favorite.
+Acceptance and commitment therapy for chronic pain is quickly spreading through the mental health and pain psychology fields.
 There is even some data favoring ACT over traditional CBT!

 Combing ACT with Physical Therapy and Other Disciplines

 Combining physical therapy with ACT is one way to create an evidence-based and psychologically informed treatment for patients with pain.
 A qualitative study investigated potential barriers and facilitators to embedding ACT within a physical therapist-led pain rehabilitation program (8).
-Findings suggested this combination presented both challenges and opportunities, but overall was a positive experience when sufficient training was provided.
-Physical therapist-delivered treatment, guided by principles of ACT, creates a biopsychosocial treatment for chronic pain that is both evidence-based and innovative (9).
-Along with CBT and mindfulness, ACT is a psychological intervention a physical therapist, or other pain practitioners can use as part of an integrative pain management program (10).
+Findings suggested that this combination presented both challenges and opportunities, but that overall it was a positive experience with sufficient training.
+Physical therapy treatment, guided by principles of ACT, creates a biopsychosocial treatment for chronic pain that is both evidence-based and innovative (9).
+Along with CBT and mindfulness, ACT is a psychological intervention that physical therapists and other pain practitioners can use as part of an integrative pain management program (10).
 The Importance of Embracing Psychosocial Factors of Pain for Physiotherapists will continue to grow.

 Studies on physical therapy informed by ACT are just now blossoming and will infuse the physical therapy profession.
-ACT can seamlessly be integrated into a physical therapy clinical practice and will likely promote better outcomes of pain relief.
-ACT interventions have also informed the practice of primary care physicians, occupational therapist, nursing, social work, counseling, corporate health, fitness coaching, health coaching and more (11).
+ACT can seamlessly be integrated into a physical therapy clinical practice and will likely promote better outcomes in pain relief.
+ACT interventions have also informed the practices of primary care physicians, occupational therapists, nurses, social workers, counselors, corporate health assistants, fitness coaches, health coaches and more (11).